ejplatform/ej-server/docs/old/urls.rst

     Hierarchical view for the degree of divergence and concordance of each comment.

-Reports have its own app at ej_reports.
+Reports have its own app at ej_dataviz.

 Clusters